espressif/esp-idf/docs/api-guides/jtag-debugging/index.rst

 Debugging using JTAG and application loading / monitoring is integrated under the `Eclipse <http://www.eclipse.org/>`_ environment, to provide quick and easy transition from writing, compiling and loading the code to debugging, back to writing the code, and so on.
 All the software is available for Windows, Linux and MacOS platforms.

-If the :doc:`ESP32 WROVER KIT <../../hw-reference/modules-and-boards>` is used, then connection from PC to ESP32 is done effectively with a single USB cable thanks to FT2232H chip installed on WROVER, which provides two USB channels, one for JTAG and the second for JTAG connection.
+If the :doc:`ESP32 WROVER KIT <../../hw-reference/modules-and-boards>` is used, then connection from PC to ESP32 is done effectively with a single USB cable thanks to FT2232H chip installed on WROVER, which provides two USB channels, one for JTAG and the second for UART connection.

 Depending on user preferences, both `debugger` and `make` can be operated directly from terminal / command line, instead from Eclipse.